 How Do They Work?

 Buyers might ask for concessions if they feel that the house is overpriced or if they think they’ll have trouble covering their closing costs.
-Later on in the process, after they’ve submitted their offer, they might ask for concessions if a home inspector finds issues that are going to cost money to fix.
+Later in the process, after they’ve submitted their offer, they might ask for concessions if a home inspector finds issues that are going to cost money to fix.

 Buying a home is a transaction where you’re able to negotiate to try to get the best deal.
 Asking for seller concessions is a part of that negotiation process.

-What Can a Seller Pay For?
+What Can A Seller Pay For?

-Your closing costs will vary depending on your situation, but generally, you should expect to pay between 2% – 5% of the home’s value in closing costs.
+Your closing costs will vary depending on your situation, but generally, you should expect to pay 2% – 5% of the home’s value in closing costs.
 Add that to your down payment, and that’s a hefty chunk of change.